ki-mberley/Collective-Behaviour/README.md

 - `optimal-shepherding-abm` contains our reduced and corrected version of the existing ABM implementation.
 More details can be found in the `README` of this subdirectory.
 - `references` contains the references that we have consulted for conducting our first report.
-- `report` contains the source code and the prebuilt PDF of our first report.
+- `reports` contains the source codes and the prebuilt PDFs of our first and second reports.

 ## Next Steps